This policy implements the following Board of Regents policy pertaining to mandatory student fees:

-The Committee meeting schedule shall be structured so as to provide the Chancellor with mandatory student fee and budgetary recommendations in sufficient time for approval, typically in January of each year.
-The Committee should strive to complete its review and prepare a preliminary recommendation prior to the end of the fall semester.
+The Committee meeting schedule must provide recommendations to the President in sufficient time for submission of proposals to the Chancellor in accordance with the BOR calendar.
+Accordingly, the Committee should strive to complete its review and prepare a preliminary recommendation prior to the end of the fall semester.
 The staff chair will coordinate with BOR staff to ensure that fee recommendations are made on a timely basis.
 Submitting organizations are responsible for preparing the forms required by the BOR and by Georgia Tech to support fee submissions, with the assistance of the Office of Institute Budget Planning and Administration.

 Documents Pertaining to Each Budget and Fee Proposal

 For each mandatory fee program the submission shall include the following documents for review by the Committee.
 These shall be available to the members in advance of committee meetings.

 - Overview of the fee, including the following: (a) current and proposed fee levels, (b) the previous year’s revenue generated, (c) the fee review/advisory organization, and (d) the current uses of the revenue

 - All required BOR forms, including the fee request form, financial data form, and detail of revenue projection